fivebalesofhay/autotagger/README.md

 To use:

+Replace "BibitesAssembly.dll" in the TheBibites_Data/Managed folder with the file by the same name here

-Create a .txt file in Mods named "tags"
+Create a .txt file in the Mods folder named "tags"

 Seperating by comma, add in this order: